 So everyone has to decide for themselves what’s best.
-The 75,000 mile sign-up bonus on the Advantage Executive Card is certainly a big incentive to apply for the card, and if you can get value out of the Admirals Club membership perks, the ability to add more authorized users, premium benefits at the airport, etc., it could be worth applying for your own card.
+The 50,000 mile welcome bonus on the Advantage Executive Card is certainly a big incentive to apply for the card, and if you can get value out of the Admirals Club membership perks, the ability to add more authorized users, premium benefits at the airport, etc., it could be worth applying for your own card.

 However, the authorized user benefit on this card is one of the best out there, so there’s not really a card where you’re getting more rewards as an authorized user.